DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-28-custom-directive.md

 ## Conclusion

-We've learned how to enforce consistancy by encapsulating duplicate code into a directive and simplifying our HTML.
+We've learned how to enforce consistency by encapsulating duplicate code into a directive and simplifying our HTML.

 I think custom directives are underutilized by many development teams.
 Perhaps this is because it is hard to imagine the use cases.
 This is why I laid out this blog in such a way that you may imagine the use case and see the directive's usefulness.